Enkel-Digital/Makeup-My-Life/workers/README.md

 ## Environment variables set up
 - Create a .env file and input the variables
-- Call dotenv library and os to get the desired variables
+- Call dotenv library and os to get the desired variables variables description :
+1. BEARER_TOKEN
+    Token that consist of all kinds of character.
+    OAuth 2.0 generated from Account Token and Account Token Secret from Twitter developer page, Once these two tokens are available, use get_bearer_token.py to generate Bearer Token for the account
+2. ACC_TOKEN
+    Token that consist of all kinds of character.
+    This token can be generated after user create an account and a new aplication in the developer page.
+3. ACC_TOKEN_SECRET
+    Token that consist of all kinds of character.
+    This token can be generated after user create an account and a new aplication in the developer page.
+4. USERNAME
+    consist of string/int that the user created in PostgreSQL
+5. PASSWORD
+    consist of string/int that the user created in PostgreSQL
+6. DB_NAME
+    consist of string/int that the user created in PostgreSQL
+7. DB_PORT and DB_HOST
+    default value in PostgreSQL are DB_PORT = 5432 , DB_HOST = localhost
+8. DATABASE_URL_ADDON
+    an URL for ORM endpoint of PostgreSQL that consist of USERNAME:PASSWORD@HOST:PORT/DATABASE_NAME

 ## Connect to PostgreSQL server and queries
 - start postgres server with psql -U <user> <database_name>